There are several questions and scenarios involved in managing Task Server communications, including:

 Symantec also recommends that you run a task to re-assign task clients on a regular basis, such as weekly or monthly--depending on how mobile your environment is or how much provisioning you're doing.
 Task clients do not automatically re-assign themselves to the closest or lowest-load task server.
 A slight modification to this was made in SMP 7.1 where now they will re-check every 24 hours, but this method is not very reliable.
 They may also reassign themselves after a delayed time of not being able to connect to their assigned task server..
 A simple task to "Reset Task Agent" sent to all clients can keep load balancing fresh, and mobile users assigned appropriately.

-Both the 24 hour re-check and running this task is important to remember when adding new Task Servers, for otherwise, they will not automatically pick up new clients.
-Additionally, since the NS is the "fail over" for task agents, so doing this can "pull" clients off the NS.
+Both the 24-hour re-check and running this task is important to remember when adding new Task Servers, for otherwise, they will not automatically pick up new clients.
+Additionally, since the NS is the "failover" for task agents, so doing this can "pull" clients off the NS.

 - When building a site, you can NOT exclude the subnet in which the server resides (see figure 1, above).
 In figure 1, the subnet for the NS and the 3 Site Servers is shared in all 4 site definitions.
 If you try to exclude the subnet for the Site Server, it will be automatically added back.

 - Each Task Server communicates with the Notification Server every 5 minutes by default, or as configured in the Task Service settings.
 If you have many Task Servers (e.g., over 100) this can cause an additional load on the NS.
 You can reduce this setting significantly to reduce this load.
-The Task to NS communication is a fail-over mechanism for if the default tickle ports are not working.
+The Task to NS communication is a fail-over mechanism if the default tickle ports are not working.
 If the tickle ports are blocked, any modification to this setting could significantly reduce task responsiveness and possibly cause task failures due to time-outs.

 - Each Client communicates with its Task Server every 30 minutes by default, or as configured in the Task Agent settings.
 Thus, for 500 systems (max recommended for the NS), this equates to 16 pings/minute.
 This may not seem like much, but it's still a very real load especially if it is added to the increased load when actually performing tasks.
-For Site Servers, 5000 clients equates to 166 pings/minute or several each second, which is why you need decent server-classed systems for larger sites.
+For Site Servers, 5000 clients equate to 166 pings/minute or several each second, which is why you need decent server-classed systems for larger sites.
 This setting can also be reduced, but 30 minutes is a reduced rate already and probably should not be reduced much more unless you're confident the Tickle ports are working reliably well.

 - Windows 10 has limitations that may cause problems for managing more than 20 clients at a time for Task and Package (concurrent connection limit).
 This is the difference between Server and Client classed systems.
-Be careful when you deploy Task onto Client systems and test it thoroughly so you understand those limitations and expectations for performance.
+Be careful when you deploy Tasks onto Client systems and test them thoroughly so you understand those limitations and expectations for performance.
 It is a relatively common scenario to use Windows 10 for smaller sites, especially those with less than 20 users.

 - There is an option in the Task Servers Settings page that will limit the number of clients that can connect to a Task Server.
 We recommend cloning this policy and creating two new policies.